Charles Barron: 2005 New York City mayoral campaign

-Barron entered the race for mayor of New York city in 2005.
+Barron entered the race for mayor of New York City in 2005.
 According to the New York Post, he stated that one of his reasons for running was to redress an unfair balance of power between Whites and blacks in New York City: "White men have too much power in this city".
-He raised funds and campaigned but in early February 2005, dropped out and threw his support to C. Virginia Fields.
-His campaign funding amounted to about $49,000, far less than that of some of other Democratic candidates; Fernando Ferrer raised $1.2 million in six months, and Gifford Miller raised $1 million in 6 months.
+He raised funds and campaigned, but in early February 2005, dropped out and threw his support to C. Virginia Fields.
+His campaign funding amounted to about $49,000, far less than that of some of the other Democratic candidates; Fernando Ferrer raised $1.2 million in six months, and Gifford Miller raised $1 million in 6 months.
 Barron chose to endorse Fields rather than attempt a long-shot campaign.
 "I think two blacks in the race cancel each other out", he said, indicating a fear that the black vote would be divided and weakened by the choice of two candidates.
 Barron vowed that he would run again, saying "I will be back.
 I will be mayor of New York City before I leave this planet.
 It may be in 2009 or it may not be until 2013, but I will be mayor someday."

 During the campaign, he criticized rival Democrat Fernando Ferrer for the latter's comments regarding the Amadou Diallo shooting.
 Barron said the comments brought "irreversible" damage to Ferrer's campaign and hoped Ferrer would drop out of the race and endorse Fields.

 In 2006, Barron expressed his disaffection from the Democratic Party, disappointed by the large number of cross-endorsements Bloomberg received from Democrats.
-He said the Party was in need of a "political audit" and had "moved so far to the right that they might as well be called Republicrats."
+He said the Party needed a "political audit" and had "moved so far to the right that they might as well be called Republicrats."
 He told the Amsterdam News, "Black folks need to consider a mass exodus from the Democratic Party and build a new party of their own, because the Democrats have turned their backs on them on too many occasions.
 We should not give any party blind loyalty and support.
 Instead, we should really form a grassroots, Black-agenda-based third-party option."